Golden Eggs (film)

 Golden Eggs is a 1941 American animated short film directed by Wilfred Jackson and produced by Walt Disney, featuring Donald Duck.

 Plot

-Donald reads a newspaper that the eggs' value is really high and the price amount is increased; he thinks that he could get rich, so he goes into the hen-house and changes the music from the record player.
+Donald reads a newspaper that the eggs' value is really high and the price amount is increased; he thinks that he could get rich, so he goes into the henhouse and changes the music from the record player.
 While the hens are dancing and popping their eggs out, Donald collects them and puts them into a huge basket.

-Unfortunately, a rooster standing guard reveals Donald and kicks him out.
+A rooster standing guard reveals Donald and kicks him out.
 Donald is trying to avoid the rooster, so he disguises himself as a hen.
 He is mistaken for the rooster's love interest.
-They dance together, but unfortunately, Donald's disguise falls off.
+They dance together, but Donald's disguise falls off.
 With the rubber glove comb constantly coming loose and a caterpillar falling down the back of his suit, Donald is ever at the risk of being discovered.

+Donald is then forced to dance with the rooster, but at the climax he spins like a tornado, so strong that all of his disguise falls off.
+The rooster then see through the masquerade and resumes chasing him.
+Donald grab the huge basket of eggs, but two fell out and he slipped right into the basket, cracking all the eggs in the process.
+With the rooster crowing in victory, Donald mumbling at his defeat.